bwat47/joplin-copy-as-html/CODE_DOCUMENTATION.md

 ### Shared Flow

 1. Obtain settings and current Markdown via Joplin API.
-2. Build a markdown-it instance configured by `pluginUtils.ts` to reflect Joplin's plugin settings.
+2. Build a markdown-it instance configured by `pluginUtils.ts` and `esmPluginLoader.ts` to reflect Joplin's plugin settings.
 3. Run either the HTML or plain text pipeline.
 4. Copy the result to the clipboard and show toast feedback.
 Errors surface as notifications and console logs.